GRC Engineering

 The Governance Gap: Insurance, Identity, and Pre-Deployment Artifacts

 Three risks sit outside the technology itself.
 First: cyber insurance coverage gaps.
 Traditional policies were written before autonomous AI existed.
-Standard triggers like “unauthorized access” do not apply when agents use legitimate credentials [Sentinel Resilience 2026].
-Dollar exposures range from $900K for an autonomous wire transfer to $12M+ for a healthcare privacy breach.
+Standard triggers like “unauthorized access” do not apply when agents use legitimate credentials.
+Practitioner exposure ranges in the industry run from low six-figure losses (autonomous wire transfer incidents) to eight-figure losses (healthcare privacy breaches involving AI-caused exposures).
 Get written confirmation of agent-caused loss coverage before deploying agents to production.
+Major cyber market insurers including Beazley, Marsh, and AIG publish annual coverage-gap analyses with current exposure ranges.

 Third: five governance artifacts must exist before the first agent runs.
 (1) Agent identity governance policy.
 (2) Decision-rights matrix defining what agents do autonomously versus with human review.
 (3) Incident response playbook for agent-caused incidents.
 (4) Cyber insurance coverage confirmation for agent-caused losses.
 (5) Auditor communication plan explaining how agent-generated evidence will be presented.